Dance Trivia Quiz Questions and Answers

 A: A story, perhaps using mime, costume and scenery, or else it may simply interpret the

-musical accompaniment, which is often specially composed.
+accompaniment, which is often specially composed.

 Most classical forms are centered upon dance alone, but performance dance may also appear in what?